sundarseswaran/CarND-Vehicle-Detection/README.md

 Like explained in one of the coursework videos, the scaling (search window size) could be varied based on the distance of the expected vehicles.
 Use bigger windows for cars that are expected to appear closer and use smaller ones for the ones that are farther.

 I think this pipeline will yield poor results if the car is driving right next to a huge truck.

+### Reflection 2
+* Added post submission (late reflection :-) )

+The boxes are way too jumpy, probably its best to keep them smoothened out as the car moves.

+Also, cars from opposite direction was detected as well, probably need to figure out velocity for each identified cars.